 Policies and Procedures

-We are pleased to launch the new Safeguarding Children Referral Form and associated guidance, links to both are shown below.
-The official 'Go live' date is the 1st November 2010 and agencies and organisations are strongly advised that as from this date any supplies of previous forms should be destroyed or deleted.
+Safeguarding Children Referral Form and associated guidance, links to both are shown below.
+The official 'Go live' date was the 1st November 2010 and agencies and organisations are strongly advised that as from this date any supplies of previous forms should be destroyed or deleted.
 The new form can actually be used with immediate effect.

 Safeguarding Policy Guidance